A No-Dig Approach to Healthy Soil

 Start building your lasagna garden by layering brown and green materials in alternating layers.
 Aim for a ratio of approximately 2:

 The recommended ratio for the lasagna garden layers is two parts brown material for every part green material.
-Make sure that every layer remains a few inches thick
+Make sure that every layer remains a few inches thick.

 The layers need sufficient moisture to speed up the decomposition process.
 The material begins to decompose when microbes receive adequate moisture between layers.Β The best time to start your lasagna garden is during the fall so that decomposition is complete by spring.
 Start planting immediately when you cover your garden bed with compost and topsoil.

-Your lasagna garden becomes ready for planting once the materials decompose into rich soil
+Your lasagna garden becomes ready for planting once the materials decompose into rich soil.

 Lasagna gardening creates healthy soil while suppressing weeds and lowering fertilizer needs through the effective use of organic waste.
 Gardeners at any skill level can use this method to establish a sustainable garden that flourishes.